rishabh-42/REAP-Project/readme.txt

     Now , proceed to "localhost:8080/loginSignup"

-assign role '4' to your user for admin , in user_role table .
+assign role 'Admin' to your user for admin , in user_role table .

+Note : You can ignore the Id's or use any id you want to use.